-Then she was kissing her captain, and caution had, she was certain, been thrown quite thoroughly to the wind.
+Then she was kissing her captain, and caution had, she was certain, been tossed quite thoroughly to the wind.

 It was inexperienced and fumbling but there was nothing tentative about it now, and she was reminded that here was a man who thought on his feet more often than not, and who adapted with an ease she'd always secretly envied.
 When they pulled away, noses inches apart and breaths intermingling in the cold air she couldn't keep the grin off her face, a cat-that-ate-the-canary stretch of the lips that she hadn't felt like in months.
 He'd once dubbed it her treasure-grin, but it was his now, too, and to be honest she couldn't care less about One Piece if she could have this – a part of Monkey D. Luffy more private even, than the rare privilege of occasionally wearing his hat.